 I hadn't originally planned to head straight for Belfast when I got to Northern Ireland but even though I had to shorten my stay to one night I still didn't want to skip everything I'd intended to see.

-So because of that the detour is almost ridiculous as I head south via the northern coast of Northern Ireland.
+So because of that the detour is pretty ridiculous as I head south via the northern coast of Northern Ireland.

 Thus I start off by heading in completely wrong direction and head for The dark hedges an avenue of beech trees which is something of a natural phenomenon and so picturesque it's frequently used in tv and movies for instance in HBO:s Game of thrones.

 From there it isn't far to Ballymoney, the birthplace of Road racing legend Joey Dunlop and the city have made a memorial garden to commemorate him and his brother Robert (father of this years senior TT winner Michael).

 I obviously couldn't miss going to Joey's pub even though I couldn't drink anything stronger than a cup of tea.

 And when in the neighbourhood... are so called famous last words but with the coast being so near I couldn't resist.

 I walked for a bit along a nice hiking trail between Dunserverick and Ballintoy.

 It's was very scenic and even though the winds where heavy it wasn't hard keeping warm going up and down the cliffs by the coast.

 After that brisk walk I went by Dunseverick castle on my way back down towards Dublin.